-Company objectives – assuming the rules are met, the AI scheduler considers company objectives, such as meeting SLA commitments, prioritizing high-value customers, and reducing travel time as much as possible by grouping nearby jobs together.
+- Company objectives – assuming the rules are met, the AI scheduling software considers company objectives, such as meeting SLA commitments, prioritizing high-value customers, and reducing travel time as much as possible by grouping nearby jobs together.

 Computer Vision AI in field service